awsdocs/amazon-athena-user-guide/doc_source/csv.md

 # OpenCSVSerDe for Processing CSV<a name="csv"></a>

-When you create a table from a CSV file in Athena, determine what types of values it contains:
+When you create a table from CSV data in Athena, determine what types of values it contains:
-+ If the file contains values enclosed in double quotes \(''\), then you can use the [OpenCSV SerDe](https://cwiki.apache.org/confluence/display/Hive/CSV+Serde) to deserialize the values in Athena\.
-In the following sections, note the behavior of this SerDe with `STRING` types\.
++ If data contains values enclosed in double quotes \(''\), then you can use the [OpenCSV SerDe](https://cwiki.apache.org/confluence/display/Hive/CSV+Serde) to deserialize the values in Athena\.
+In the following sections, note the behavior of this SerDe with `STRING` data types\.
-+ If the file does not contain values enclosed in double quotes \("\), you can omit specifying any SerDe\.
++ If data does not contain values enclosed in double quotes \("\), you can omit specifying any SerDe\.
 In this case, Athena uses the default `LazySimpleSerDe`\.
 For information, see [LazySimpleSerDe for CSV, TSV, and Custom\-Delimited Files](lazy-simple-serde.md)\.

 ## CSV SerDe \(OpenCSVSerde\)<a name="csv-serde-opencsvserde"></a>